 Under the Global Talent visa scheme, you will be able to bring with your immediate family with you, and they will have full access to the labour market.

 The visa scheme also permits an exemption from the absence rule allowing you to travel and work abroad so long as it is relevant to your research.
 This will mean that you can freely travel for research without worrying about the impact on your settlement application.

 With over 8 decades of experience, we have developed a keen awareness of the specific criteria of the Home Office and approved endorsing bodies.
 Our specialist legal team has an acute awareness of different scientific endorsing bodies and has worked with a wide range of clients to get their application approved.
 We will work tirelessly to tailor your application to meet these demands.

-Westkin is also one of the first legal firms to have secured the start-up and innovation visa which fall under Appendix W. This new Global Talent visa will also fall under Appendix W, and we predict that we will have similar success with this visa.
+Westkin is also one of the first legal firms to have secured the start-up and innovation visa which fall under Appendix W. The Global Talent visa also fall under Appendix W, and we are experiencing a similar level of success with this visa.

 The Home Office is notorious for refusing visas for falling short on any aspect of their criteria or for a perceived lack of clarity.
 It is, therefore, important to have the best legal advice available.